 It requires you to have the mental strength to do battle with the lies you hear all around you about worldly marriage paradigms that say you must to look out for yourself and stand up for your rights.
 It can be a real challenge to keep your mind in agreement with the way God wants you to live your marriage.

 It requires the emotional strength to face your doubts and fears and to trust in your husband’s love.
 It requires that you work on your self and on becoming the wife God wants you to be rather than trying to change your husband.

 And it requires the strength of will to let go of your need to control, to follow God’s design for your marriage and to follow your husband’s lead, to partner with him and to lovingly support him, even when he missteps.

-Yes, you can and should be both strong and submissive in your marriage.
+You can and should be both strong and submissive in your marriage.
 Don’t let anyone try to convince you otherwise.
 Your submission actually makes you powerful.
 True submission is a gift you give to your husband.
 The choice is wholly yours, because submission that is demanded or coerced isn’t biblical submission at all.

-What Submission in Not by Scott Means
+What Submission Is Not by Scott Means

 The Problem with Roles in Marriage by Scott Means

 What Submissive Wives are Not by Nina Roesner of The Respect Dare

 The Submission Series – a ten part series from Lori at The Generous Wife.